juju-solutions/review-queue-charm/README.md

     juju deploy cs:~juju-solutions/review-queue

 The review queue requires postgres 9.4+ .
-You would need to create a configuration file before deploying the database.
+You will need a configuration file to specify options prior to deployment, for example:
-Here is how the file should look like:

-    # cat postgres.yaml
+    $ cat postgres.yaml
     postgres:
       version: '9.4'
       pgdg: true

-Then you can deploy postgres and relate it to the review queue:
+Now deploy postgres and relate it to the review queue:

     juju deploy --config postgres.yaml cs:postgresql
     juju add-relation review-queue:db postgresql:db